yayitsnaomi/AI-Healthcare/README.md

 -   **Epic 2:** Create an analytic that can suggest the most likely to diagnose heart disease based on patient health factors
     -   **US14:** Environment setup: install any required packages, libraries.
 Spin up EC2 on AWS.
 Create requirements.txt to make reproducible environment.
     -   **US15:** Find a good data set for training, including: list of features of heart disease
-    -   **US16:** Build SVM classification model in python
+    -   **US16:** Build extra trees classifier ensamble classification model in python
-    -   **US17:** Build UI of cardiologist doctor
+    -   **US17:** Build UI of cardiologist doctor and form to accept inputs

-### Theme 3: Integrate an AI therapist.
-It has been found to be calming and this would be helpful as users might be distressed as they are receiving their diagnoses.

--   **Epic 3:**  Integrate with ELIZA therapy chat-bot with sentiment detection and response via avatars so that there is a comforting AI to listen to users, without judgement.
-    -   **US1:** Integrate ELIZA Javascript codes: Elizabot.js, elizadata.js, setimood.js
-    -   **US2:** Integrate ELIZA images for avatar: happy, sad, excited, etc
-    -   **US3:** IntegrateE ELIZA UI scripts into HTML/CSS file to visualize Eliza therapy bot chat next to the symptom diagnoser
-    -   **US4:** UAT test scripts to test ELIZA is properly integrated into the UI and all functionality is working as expected

 ## Backlog